 In today’s real world, mobile users have become habitual to a superuser experience when using applications.
-Using the application is seems booming nowadays for day-to-day lives.
-The user expects to run smoothly, usefully, and quickly not only devices but also applications and Software under every network condition.
+Using the application seems booming nowadays for day-to-day life.
+The user expects to run smoothly, usefully, and quickly not only for devices but also applications and Software under every network condition.

-Firstly, let us see why device testing is vital for physical device testing?
-When developers develop the application, mostly performed on a desktop, the developer makes an app using an emulator or simulator when they never have the physical device.
+Firstly, let us see why device testing is vital for physical device testing.
+When developers develop an application, mostly performed on a desktop, the developer makes an app using an emulator or simulator when they never have the physical device.

 The network has made desktop and mobile application testing a more critical phase in the app-release lifecycle.
-Some functional testing was not detecting while testing may turn out reputation loss more revenue to the organization.
-All types of devices Operating systems and browsers, assure nothing gets broken.
+Some functional testing was not detected while testing may turn out reputation loss and more revenue to the organization.
+All types of devices Operating systems and browsers assure nothing gets broken.